natemcmaster/blog/_posts/dev/2017-11-11-msbuild-task-with-dependencies.md

 ---

 A few months ago, I wrote demos and a [blog post]({{ site.baseurl }}{% post_url /dev/2017-07-05-msbuild-task-in-nuget %}) about writing
 MSBuild tasks and shipping them in a NuGet package.
-The most frequently asked question I've been asked since then is "how to I make a task with external dependencies work?" i.e. "my task needs to connect to MySql, Postgres, load SQLite", or something like that.
+The question I've been asked most frequently since then is "how to I make a task with external dependencies work?" i.e. "my task needs to connect to MySql, Postgres, load SQLite", or something like that.
 When I started writing a post to answer these questions, I intended to show you the way to make all this work.

 But then, as the list of workarounds grew, I realized that my advise is probably leading down a bad road.
 So in response to this, I wrote